DynamicDevices/esl-dut-dongle/hardware/examples/pcb-design-investigation/schematics/SCHEMATIC_DESIGN.md

-# ESL DUT Dongle - Schematic Design
+# Example PCB Design - Schematic Design Investigation

+## ⚠️ IMPORTANT: This is an EXAMPLE/INVESTIGATION Document

+**This document is NOT the actual hardware design.** It is an example created to investigate PCB design capabilities, documentation approaches, and tool integration.

+The actual hardware design will be created in `hardware/schematics/` once the design specification questionnaire is completed.

 ## Design Overview

-This document describes the schematic design for the ESL DUT dongle based on initial assumptions.
-The design will be refined once answers to the design specification questionnaire are available.
+This document describes an example schematic design for the ESL DUT dongle based on initial assumptions.
+It is used to explore PCB design workflows and documentation approaches.

 **Current Assumptions:**
 - FTDI FT2232H (2 UARTs + GPIO via MPSSE)